khy236/practice1/README.md

 # FOR SALE: Central Brooklyn
 Central Brooklyn contains the greatest concentration of frequently sold or "flipped" properties in NYC.
 Together, Bed-Stuy, Bushwick, Crown Heights, and Ocean Hill contain 28% of all NYC properties that were sold 5+ times over the last three decades (from 2003 to 2023).
-This map invites users to think about the drivers behind the frequency and price at which these properties are sold and what these sales have meant for owners and residents in Central Brooklyn by exploring data on flipped properties in these neighborhoods.
+This map invites users to think about the drivers behind the frequency and price at which these properties are sold and what these sales have meant for owners and residents by exploring data on flipped properties.

 <img src="images/result2.png" width="100%"/>